Thailand without the tourists

 Baan Mai, where electricity was installed as late as 1976, and houses are numbered in the order in which they were built, was as good a place as any to enjoy Songkran.
 After being drenched with water for two days, Thais puzzle out loud as to why the kitchen taps are unresponsive.

 Expect to be drenched by locals with buckets and hoses, and have chalk dabbed on your face.
 Learn a phrase like “Suk san wan Songkran;” it’s a great way to meet local villagers, and is much more polite than the touching up and wet t-shirt style celebrations in the crowded areas of Bangkok.
 Thai culture places great value on politeness, and this is a time of year when respect for elders is emphasised – rural Thailand at its best.

 Nevertheless, prepare to be wowed by Thai drinking, dancing and partying.
 Whether they’re celebrating the graduation of a monk with sexy dancers and loudspeakers piled higher than the tallest local building, or kneeling in front of a monk to be blessed one moment and drinking local homebrew and dancing dripping wet in the temple grounds for Songkran – the humour, hospitality and outlandishness of Thai culture never ceases to surprise and endear me.

-Note: this post was brought to you in partnership with Hayes & Jarvis.
-All images are courtesy of Joe Bond.
+Note: all images are courtesy of Joe Bond.